Ohhh, the scary C-word.

 I am here for Conservatives and I will always promote free-speech and open discussions.
 Only that will create a world where people are not judged by who they voted for in the last elections or a single tweet that resurfaced after 10 years.

-Our world and its people are complex and beautiful and flawed and equally evolved from the same fish.
+People are complex and beautiful and flawed and equally evolved from the same cell.

 If you preach about compassion and equality, then look into your heart and see if you are living by these values when it comes to humans you disagree with.
 Not Nazis or members of the KKK, but people who looked at an issue like abortion and saw something different from you.